IWT-Book/Book-Master/Book/HTML/Sections/headings.md

 # Headings

 The HTML elements &lt;h1&gt; to &lt;h6&gt; define headings from a level 1 (most important) to 6 least important.
 Headings visually run from large (&lt;h1&gt;) to small (&lt;h6&gt;).
 However, since headings are semantic elements you should not assume this and apply style primarily via CSS.
-I __just__ added some content!
+Hey there Jack here is some stuff we might talk about...

 <section data-markdown data-render="slide">
 <script type="text/template">